MSc Applied Transfusion and Transplantation Science

 Why UWE Bristol?

 We are the only university in England to offer this master's degree in conjunction with NHS Blood and Transplant.
 The course addresses a knowledge and skills gap, fulfilling an urgent need to offer postgraduate study with experiential learning in support of developing laboratory advanced specialists.
+This master's is endorsed by the International Society of Blood Transfusion (ISBT), a society of global transfusion medicine professionals, committed to enhancing transfusion practice.
+One of only two higher education courses in the world to receive this endorsement, the ISBT have praised our course on its well-structured design.

 The content is not limited to scientific staff in post, but would suit recent graduates seeking advanced knowledge in transfusion and transplantation, and those progressing in research and development.